diwasrimal/songs/README.md

 ### Usage

 You can read the [docs](https://github.com/yt-dlp/yt-dlp#readme) to get an understanding of most of the commands used in this project.
-The commands are in a config file in this project direcory
+The commands are in a config file in this project directory

 `yt-dlp [OPTIONS] [--] URL [URL...]`